CoBen Finance Service - payment processing application

 Tech solution

-• The application proved such a succes and easily extensible that instead of just processing incoming payments as initially requested, our business users wanted it to cover outgoing payment requests too.
-Our application became the main financial app witin the CoBen ecosystem.
+The application proved so successful and easily extensible that instead of just processing incoming payments, our business users wanted it to cover outgoing payment requests too.

-• maintanability - potential issues are easy to find, fix and and prevent
+• maintainability – potential issues are easy to find, fix and prevent

-• reliability - no data loss and self-healing system that is resilient to errors
+• reliability – no data loss and a self-healing system that is resilient to errors

-• audit trailing - all relevant events were used later to build historic records that users can consult
+• audit trailing – all relevant events can be used later for building records that users can consult